luxonis/depthai-docs-website/source/pages/faq.rst

 ###################################################################################################

 The color camera on megaAI and DepthAI is a fully-integrated camera module, so the lens, auto-focus, auto-focus motor etc. are all self-contained and none of it is replaceable or serviceable.
 You'll see it's all very small.
-It's the same sort of camera you would find in a high-end smart phone.
+It's the same sort of camera you would find in a high-end smartphone.

 So the recommended approach, if you'd like custom optics, say IR-capable, UV-capable, different field of view (FOV), etc. is to use the ArduCam M12 or CS mount series of OV9281 and/or IMX477 modules.